noahc3/PokemonGoTeamManager/README.md

 # Pokemon GO Team Manager

-View and manage your Pokemon GO accounts from your PC.
+View and manage your Pokemon GO accounts from your PC

+Note that the code is a big garbled mess.
+I've never made something using two (arguably terrible) languages before.
+I began working on this before API's for Java and C# were available.

 ## Credits